Epoch: Pioneering Self-Management in High-Tech Manufacturing

 Customer Centricity Enabled by Decentralization

 The decentralized structure at Epoch directly enhances their customer service.
 The creation and dissolution of ad-hoc or continuous improvement (CI) cells are always driven by customer requirements, ensuring that the company remains highly responsive to changing needs.
-The picture below visualized the structure of the CI cells:
+The picture below visualizes the structure of the CI cells:

 This level of flexibility allows Epoch to tailor their services precisely, offering bespoke solutions that meet or exceed customer expectations.
 By enabling teams to take ownership of customer-focused projects, Epoch ensures that decision-making is both rapid and informed, leading to higher customer satisfaction and more innovative solutions.